DivanteLtd/vue-storefront-community/README.md

 Do you have a proposal for us to do something differently?
 Create a PR.

 We hope that by Open Sourcing our community effort, we can make working and interacting with VueStorefront, StorefrontUI and all of it's other projects a pleasure for everyone.

+## Contents

+0. *Contribution Program* - our thoughts on making it worth while participating in our Open Source projects